yuli1102/Robotic-Inspection-Command-Keywords-RICKs-v2.0/README.md

 </p>

 Example code in folder of [Data Processing](./Data_Processing/) shows how we process the raw data to final scaleogra data.

+# NINAPro DB1
+We also used a public dataset of NINAPro DB1, which can be found here.
+The converted Scaleogram of this dataset can be downloaded here.

 ## Experiment Results
 Experiment results are concluded in the paper, details can be found from "Experiment Results/All Experiments Performance.xlsx" in this repository.